Open Road Media

 Amazon | Barnes & Noble | Goodreads

 Each year the schoolmaster collects two children from Sophie’s village.
 She longs to be chosen to attend the School for Good and grow up to be a fairy tale princess.
 Her best friend Agatha, hopes only to be left alone.
 When the schoolmaster comes to collect the children, Sophie is chosen, and all her dreams are about to come true.
 Except the schoomaster’s servants deposit her in the School of Evil and send Agatha to the School of Good.
 Clearly there’s been a mistake, one Sophie will do anything to correct.
 Agatha agrees that something has gone horribly wrong.
-She is determined … Continue reading
+She … Continue reading

 A Different Me